A new Cunard liner

 To address this issue once and for all, Cunard decided to re-engine the ship with a diesel electric power plant.
 The work, undertaken at the Lloyd Werft shipyard in Bremerhaven, Germany, were significant.
 It included the complete removal of her legacy steam turbine plant, with it being replaced by a new MAN B&W system.
 The work was expected to save Cunard £12 million a year in fuel, and critically would ensure QE2 remained reliable for the remainder of her career.

 The new power-plant comprised of nine MAN B&W diesel electric engines.
 Each engine was nine cylinders.
 The plant came with two new propulsion motors, and new variable pitch propellers, while parts of the passenger accommodation was also modernised.

-Trials were conducted in the North Sea, where QE2 then underwent trials in the North Sea; recording a top speed of 34 knots – besting her steam turbine record.
+Trials were conducted in the North Sea, where QE2 achieved a top speed of 34 knots – besting her steam turbine record.
 The ship returned to commercial service in April 1987.
 With new machinery, new interiors and an enlarged funnel, QE2 was refreshed and ready to face the next two decades of her service life.

 With the QE2’s engines upgraded and the ship’s mechanical future secured, Cunard’s attention turned to updating the ship’s interior.

 A series of refits over the decades had led to QE2’s interior spaces becoming unquestionably mismatched.
 Elements of her radical original 1960s interior clashed with ad-hoc additions including an art deco Casino and 1980s style Grand Lounge.

 Thus, in late 1994, under the direction of then-owner Trafalgar House Company, the QE2 was treated to a significant $45 million internal refurbishment, undertaken at the Blohm + Voss shipyard in Hamburg, Germany.